Care guide and installation

 We can also offer a refinishing and repair service to make your handles look as good as new again.
 Refinishing starts from £1 per piece for our knobs to £2.50 for larger handles, plus postage costs.
 Please contact us for more information.

 A powder-coated finish is very durable, but not indestructible.
 It will last many years provided it doesn't become chipped from accidental damage.
 It is best to avoid strong undiluted cleaners and simply use warm soapy water, as you would for the rest of your kitchen cupboards.

 Handles and knobs

 Knobs and handles are mounted with a 5mm screw, so will require a 5mm hole drilled through the cupboard door.
 Measure twice and double check you're happy with the position, marking with a pencil and using a centre punch to mark the hole before drilling.
 It also helps to hold a piece of scrap wood on the back of the door as you drill through from the front.
 This prevents the drill bit breaking away large chips at the back of the door as it comes through – careful to keep your fingers out of the way for obvious reasons!

 Our hooks come with a wood-to-metal screw dowel.
 Simply wind the metal end into the back of the hook as far as it will go, leaving the wood screw end protruding ready to screw into the wall or door.
-We advise customers to use the appropriate raw plug for their mounting surface to ensure the hook remains fixed securely and not to exceed 2kg of load.
+We advise customers to use the appropriate raw plug for their mounting surface to ensure the hook remains fixed securely.
+Do not exceed 2kg of load.